lastres0rt/udacity-neighborhood-map-project/README.md

 Included is a list of my and my friends' favorite restaurants and hangouts in the South San Francisco Bay Area of California. 🍽

-There's also with some local parks in the area. 🌳 🌲
+I also included some local parks in the area. 🌳 🌲

 The app allows you to filter the list down as you type.
 In return, it displays the locations on the map. 🗺